steelwheels/KiwiScript/KiwiObject/Document/object-notation.md

-# KSON: Kiwi Script Object Notation
+# TSON: Typed Script Object Notation
 ## Introduction
-This document describes about the specification of the _Kiwi Script Object Notation_ .
+This document describes about the specification of the _Typed Script Object Notation_ .
-The kiwi script object notation is resemble to [JSON](https://www.json.org/json-en.html).
+The typed script object notation is resemble to [JSON](https://www.json.org/json-en.html).
 But it support following definitions
 * Data type
 * Function
 * Free text